 It’s important to us that we engage our young people and support them in pursuing their areas of academic interest, even if these fall outside of the mainstream core subjects traditionally offered by schools.
-As such, Priory Lodge School offers a broad curriculum that incorporates a wide range of subjects and qualifications, from BTECs in mechanics and painting and decorating through local college partnerships, to A-Levels in Astronomy and Latin taught in-house.
+As such, Priory Lodge School offers a broad curriculum that incorporates a wide range of subjects and qualifications, from BTECs in Vocational Studies, part-time local college partnerships, to A-Levels in the Sciences, Maths, Art or Psychology.
 We will always do our best to accommodate an individual pupil’s particular subject requirements and look into how we can provide tuition in a particular field if we don’t already do so.

 Key Stage 2 and Key Stage 3

 In Key Stages 2 and 3, our school curriculum covers a broad range of learning linked to the National Curriculum.
-This allows us to capture a child’s potential and provide highly personalised, person centred learning.
-We ensure that pupils are able to enjoy a variety of creative, practical and vocational learning alongside academic class room work.
+This allows us to capture a child’s potential and provide highly personalised, person-centred learning.
+We ensure that pupils are able to enjoy a variety of creative and practical tasks alongside academic class room work.

-From Year 9, pupils at Priory Lodge School receive supportive and careful guidance to help with selecting their GCSE/Skill Based Learning choices, according to their interests and level of ability.
-We call these Learning Pathways.
-There are a range of different Learning Pathways available, each with a strong focus on:
+From Year 9, pupils at Priory Lodge School receive supportive and careful guidance to help with selecting their GCSE/Entry Level choices for key stage 4, according to their interests and level of ability.

 Post-16 pathways are shown in the diagram below: